Willy Mason

 Willy Mason (born November 21, 1984) is an American singer-songwriter.
+He grew up on Martha’s Vineyard in a musical family and began performing and recording in the early 2000s.
+Mason has performed in the United Kingdom and later toured internationally as both a solo artist and collaborator.

 Early life and education

 Mason was born in White Plains, New York, the son of Jemima James and Michael Mason, both songwriters.
 Mason is a direct descendant of the 19th-century philosopher William James.

 When Mason was five, he and his family moved from Tarrytown, New York to West Tisbury, Massachusetts, on the island of Martha's Vineyard.

 He attended Chilmark Elementary School through 5th grade, West Tisbury Elementary School and Martha's Vineyard Regional High School, where he participated in several local bands such as Keep Thinking, Cultivation, and Slow Leslie.
 He also was in the MVRHS Minnesingers and performed in musical theater productions.